Be sure to register on our sign-up page.

 Do you love dogs?
 Are you outgoing?
 Are you looking for a career change, or a little supplemental income?
 Learn to become a pet dog training professional.
 Limited openings exist for a working student to join the staff of A Wag N'Time Companion Dog Training.
 Learn hands-on techniques for working with owners and their pets, understand the basics of running a small business, and learn the timing and skills necessary to build your own training niche.

 The program is informal and relies on written texts and hands-on experience.
 If you have an interest in learning, please contact Michelle Goldner at 317-727-0342.
 The only minimum requirement is that you own a dog!
-Coaching is $25 per session and may involve working a dog, discussing written materials and field trips to animal shelters.
+Coaching is $40 per session, purchased 4 sessions at a time and may involve working a dog, discussing written materials and field trips to animal shelters.
 Applicants must be at least 16 years of age to be considered and possess a reliable means of transportation.

 A Wag N'Time Companion Dog Training can help you develop and train therapy and service dogs.
 Advanced skills needed to mitigate disabilities such as PTSD, walking assistance, and appropriate dogs for children on the Autism Spectrum can be "home trained."
 Please note this type of working dog requires a special character type, as well as 2 full years of dedicated training.
 Before you try to undertake this challenge on your own, contact local service dog organizations and visit service dog training associations online to fully understand the commitment needed to create a successful service animal.